-It is a legal requirement to carry your passport or a form of identification issued by the Brazilian Government at all times.
-When you are out, carry a photocopy of your passport, along with original identification (such as a driver's licence).
+By law, you must carry your passport or a form of identification issued by the Brazilian Government at all times.
+When you're out, carry a photocopy of your passport along with original identification (such as a driver's licence).

 There are severe penalties for driving with a blood alcohol level greater than zero.

 Some Australian criminal laws apply overseas.
 If you commit these offences, you may be prosecuted in Australia.
 Laws include those relating to: